Kong/docs.konghq.com/app/_src/gateway/get-started/ai-gateway.md

 supports a set of plugins that allow you to create a simplified and enhanced experience by setting default prompts or manipulating prompts from clients as they pass through the gateway.

-The [AI Prompt Template](/hub/kong-inc/ai-prompt-template) plugin enables administrators to provide pre-configured AI prompts to users.
+* The [AI Prompt Template](/hub/kong-inc/ai-prompt-template) plugin enables administrators to provide pre-configured AI prompts to users.
 These prompts contain variable placeholders in the format `{{variable}}` which users fill to adapt the template to their specific needs.
 This functionality prohibits arbitrary prompt injection by sanitizing string inputs to ensure that JSON control characters are escaped.

-The [AI Prompt Decorator](/hub/kong-inc/ai-prompt-decorator) plugin injects an array of `llm/v1/chat` messages at the start or end of a caller’s chat history.
+* The [AI Prompt Decorator](/hub/kong-inc/ai-prompt-decorator) plugin injects an array of `llm/v1/chat` messages at the start or end of a caller’s chat history.
 This capability allows the caller to create more complex prompts and have more control over how a Large Language Model (LLM) is used when called via {{site.base_gateway}}.

 #### Request transformations

 Kong's AI Gateway also allows you to use AI technology to augment other API traffic.
 One example may be routing API responses through an AI language translation prompt before returning it to the client.
 Kong's AI Gateway provides two plugins that can be used in conjunction with other upstream API services to weave AI capabilities into API request processing.
 These plugins can be configured independently of the AI Proxy plugin.

-[AI Request Transformer](/hub/kong-inc/ai-request-transformer): The AI Request Transformer plugin uses a configured LLM service to transform and introspect the consumer's request body before proxying the request upstream.
+* The [AI Request Transformer](/hub/kong-inc/ai-request-transformer) plugin uses a configured LLM service to transform and introspect the consumer's request body before proxying the request upstream.
 It extends the function of the AI Proxy plugin and runs after all of the
 AI Prompt plugins, allowing it to introspect LLM requests against a different LLM.
 The transformed request is then sent to the backend service.
 Once the LLM service returns a response, this is set as the upstream's request body.

-[AI Response Transformer](/hub/kong-inc/ai-response-transformer): The AI Response Transformer plugin uses a configured LLM service to introspect and transform the
+* The [AI Response Transformer](/hub/kong-inc/ai-response-transformer) plugin uses a configured LLM service to introspect and transform the
 HTTP(S) response from upstream before sending it back to the client.
 This plugin complements the AI Proxy plugin, facilitating introspection of LLM responses against a different LLM.
 Importantly, it adjusts response headers, response status codes, and the body of the response based on instructions from the LLM.
 The adjusted response is then sent back to the client.